 - 5.B.1.
 In a Business District the following uses are permitted subject to a site plan approved by the Planning Board in accord with Section 8.B. - a.
 Retail store or service establishment, the principal activity of which shall be the offering of goods or services at retail within the building. - b.
 Business or professional offices or banks. - c.
 Restaurants or other places for serving food within a structure. - d.
 Parking areas or garages for use of employees, customers, or visitors. - e.
-Accessory buildings and uses provided that: - i) Outdoor storage and display is conducted in the rear and/or side yard, and such storage or display is screened from view of dwellings in abutting Residence A, B or C Districts with shrubs or a fence of at least four (4) feet in height. - 5.B.2.
+Accessory buildings and uses provided that: - i) Outdoor business-related storage and display that is located in the rear and/or side yard shall be screened from view of abutting residential dwellings with shrubs or a fence of at least four (4) feet in height.
+[Amended by vote of Annual Town Meeting, Article 24, effective October 18, 2020, and approved by the Attorney General on January 25, 2022 and posted according to law on April 1, 2022] - 5.B.2.
 In a Business District the following uses are permitted upon a special permit granted by the Planning Board. - a.
 Theaters, museums, bowling alleys and other commercial amusement, provided that all business is conducted within the structure. - b.
-Gasoline service stations, provided that: - i) Repairs shall be limited to minor repairs and adjustments such as changing and repairing of tires, but not including recapping changing and replacing batteries, but not major repair or rebuilding; installing minor accessories; radiator cleaning and flushing or steam cleaning. - ii) There shall be no storage of motor vehicles, appliances and equipment on the premises other than those in process of allowable repair or awaiting delivery or in an enclosed structure. - iii) Sales are limited to retail sale of gasoline, oil, tires, batteries and new accessories. - iv) The following operations are conducted wholly within an enclosed building: - a) Lubrication of motor vehicles - b) Brake adjustment, replacement of brake cylinders and brake fluid lines. - c) The testing, adjustment and replacement of carburetors, coils, condensers, distributor caps, fan belts, filters, generators, points, rotors, spark plugs, voltage regulators, fuel pumps, motor hoses, wheel balancing. - c.
-Drive in or fast food restaurants, drive-in banks, stand alone ATM facilities or other drive in retail establishments provided that:
+Gasoline service stations, provided that: - Repairs shall be limited to minor repairs and adjustments such as changing and repairing of tires, but not including recapping changing and replacing batteries, but not major repair or rebuilding; installing minor accessories; radiator cleaning and flushing or steam cleaning. - ii) There shall be no storage of motor vehicles, appliances and equipment on the premises other than those in process of allowable repair or awaiting delivery or in an enclosed structure. - iii) Sales are limited to retail sale of gasoline, oil, tires, batteries and new accessories. - iv) The following operations are conducted wholly within an enclosed building: - a) Lubrication of motor vehicles - b) Brake adjustment, replacement of brake cylinders and brake fluid lines. - c) The testing, adjustment and replacement of carburetors, coils, condensers, distributor caps, fan belts, filters, generators, points, rotors, spark plugs, voltage regulators, fuel pumps, motor hoses, wheel balancing.

-- i) No vehicles waiting service park or stand on a public way. - ii) The establishment shall be responsible for collecting litter within five hundred (500) feet of the premises resulting from its sales at least daily and more frequently if necessary to prevent unsightly conditions caused by litter.
+- c.
+Drive in or fast food restaurants, drive-in banks, stand alone ATM facilities or other drive in retail establishments provided that: - i) No vehicles waiting service park or stand on a public way. - i) The establishment shall be responsible for collecting litter within five hundred (500) feet of the premises resulting from its sales at least daily and more frequently if necessary to prevent unsightly conditions caused by litter.

 d.
-Motels and Hotels
+Hotels

-- e.
-Child Care Center.
-A child care facility for more than six children may be permitted in the Business District by a special permit from the Planning Board, provided that the lot area used for facilities at least 60,000 square feet, that the facility provides service for no more than twenty (20) children, and that a safe and fenced yard/outdoor play area is provided having at least 10,000 square feet. - f.
-Residential units located in the same buildings as commercial enterprises, provided that they be in compliance with other local regulations, including Board of Health.
-Visual elements, density, and parking shall be part of the special permit review.
-[This subsection was added by amendment under Article 15 of the April 28, 2008 Special Town Meeting, effective April 28, 2008, approved by the Attorney General on May 29, 2008 and posted according to law on June 17, 2008]
+e.
+Residential units located in the same buildings as commercial enterprises.
+Visual elements, density, and parking shall be part of the special permit review by the Planning Board.
+[This subsection was added by amendment under Article 15 of the April 28, 2008 Special Town Meeting, effective April 28, 2008, approved by the Attorney General on May 29, 2008 and posted according to law on June 17, 2008; then by vote of Annual Town Meeting, Article 24, effective October 18, 2020, and approved by the Attorney General on January 25, 2022 and posted according to law on April 1, 2022]